ColbyEcology/ColbyEcology.github.io/_posts/2019-10-28-Connectance.md

 tags: [Food webs, interactions, connectance, networks]
 ---

 I made another video that walks through how to underestand the measures of connectance.
 [Here's a link to the video](https://www.educreations.com/lesson/view/calculating-connectance/51207802/?ref=app).
-In theory, connectance, $C$ is simple, it's the observed links, $L$ over the number of maximum links $M_L$ in a community.
+In theory, connectance, $$C$$ is simple, it's the observed links, $L$ over the number of maximum links $M_L$ in a community.
 The equation is $C = \frac{L}{M _L}$ With "links" meaning ecological interactions.
 There is only one way of observing the total number of interactions, and I show 4 (of many) ways to calculate the maximum number of interactions.
 They are:

 1. $M_ L = (S)(S)$
 2. $M_ L = (S)(S - 1)$